samtron1412/docs/tech/it/sw/vim.md

 - Spell check by file type
     + `autocmd FileType gitcommit,latex,tex,md setlocal spell`

+# Cscope

+Cscope is a tool like ctags, but think of it as ctags on steroids since it does a lot more than what ctags provides.
+In Vim, jumping to a result from a cscope query is just like jumping to any tag; it is saved on the tag stack so that with the right keyboard mappings, you can jump back and forth between functions as you normally would with |tags|.

+- `:h cscope`

 # Troubleshooting

 ## Error: * not found *